corda/corda-docs-portal/content/en/platform/corda/4.13/enterprise/cordapps/thread-pools.md

 ### Example 2: One Defined Thread Pool and Default Thread Pool

-An alternative configuration, rather than defining two thread pools, would instead define one thread pool (in this case, `reporting`) but also use the default thread pool, defining its size using `flowThreadPoolSize`.
-As in previous versions of Corda, the size of the default pool (name: "default") is still specified by the *[flowThreadPoolSize]({{< relref "../node/setup/corda-configuration-fields.html#enterpriseconfiguration" >}})* parameter.
+An alternative configuration, rather than defining two thread pools, could instead define one thread pool (in this case, `reporting`) but also use the default thread pool, defining its size using `flowThreadPoolSize`.
+As in previous versions of Corda, the size of the default thread pool (name: "default") is still specified by the *[flowThreadPoolSize]({{< relref "../node/setup/corda-configuration-fields.html#enterpriseconfiguration" >}})* parameter.

 ```json
 enterpriseConfiguration {